SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

 Children who only have ODD behave in a negative and hostile way, but don't have the fluctuation in their symptoms that kids with bipolar have.
 These children also don’t have all the other symptoms of bipolar disorder.

-Children can have all of these diagnosis, or any combination therof.
+Children can have all of these diagnoses, or any combination thereof.
 See how complicated this is?

-The symptoms need to be studied in the context of a carefully constructed developmental history in order to get the most accurate diagnosis.
+The symptoms need to be studied in the context of a carefully constructed developmental history to get the most accurate diagnosis.

 Family history is extremely important during this process.
 If there is bipolar disorder in the family, this is something I would be looking for as a possibility.